geoffreyyip/personal-notes/javascript-apis.md

 new Headers(meta)
 ```

+`Headers` will also have a **guard** property that sets various limitations on what mutation operations are allowed on the `Headers` object. `none` is the default for a constructed object.

 ### `Request` Interface

 `Request` objects have an associated **request**, `Headers` and a **body**. **request** and **body** are defined below in the [Fetch Standard](#fetch-standard).